 These are a few quick tips that can be helpful when you begin to feel anxiety rise.
 What are some other ideas that you have?

-Wellspace Counseling is located in Tualatin, Oregon and serves the cities of Tualatin, Lake Oswego, Tigard and others in the Greater Portland Metro Area.
-To find more information about Wellspace Counseling visit at www.wellspacepdx.com.
+Wellspace Counseling is located in Tigard, Oregon, and serves the cities of Tualatin, Lake Oswego, Tigard, and others in the Greater Portland Metro Area.
+To find more information about Wellspace Counseling visit www.wellspacepdx.com.